-- All travelers arriving in Zambia from any country with confirmed COVID-19 cases are required to self-quarantine for a minimum of 14 days, and to inform Zambian heath officials if they develop symptoms. - · Health screening at all entry points. - International flights in Ndola, Livingstone and Mfuwe suspended until further notice.
-The Kenneth Kaunda International Airport in Lusaka to remain open until further notice. - Conferences, meetings and workshops involving large groups of people banned; But some lifting of restriction to holding church services and other public gatherings since 24th April - Lusaka City Council has put in place procedures for obtaining certification/permit for holding a church service or public gathering. - Schools, universities and other educational institutions closed till further notice. - Restaurants to operate only on take-away and delivery basis while all bars, nightclubs, cinemas, gyms and casinos closed. - Police to restrict numbers of people visiting inmates and suspects in police detention. - Prison authorities to ensure detention facilities are not overcrowded. - Social distancing of at least one to two meters to be observed. - Social gatherings banned. - Ministry of Health has set up the Epidemic Preparedness Fund amounting to Kwacha 57 million (app.
+- Citizens who have tested positive but are not showing any symptoms be allowed to go in self-isolation and strictly observe health guidelines.
+Health officials must conduct surveillance on such persons to monitor their situation. - Patients who have tested positive and have underlying illnesses such as tuberculosis and HIV/AIDS must be placed under quarantine in government designated health facilities. - All travelers arriving in Zambia from any country with confirmed COVID-19 cases are required to self-quarantine for a minimum of 14 days, and to inform Zambian heath officials if they develop symptoms. - The Government of Zambia has suspended all tourist visas until further notice. - Health screening at all entry points. - Nakonde border reopened to cargo after conclusion of implementation of targeted measures. - International flights in Ndola, Livingstone and Mfuwe suspended until further notice.
+The Kenneth Kaunda International Airport in Lusaka remains open until further notice. - Conferences, meetings and workshops involving large groups of people banned; But some lifting of restriction to holding church services and other public gatherings since 24th April - Lusaka City Council has put in place procedures for obtaining certification/permit for holding a church service or public gathering. - Universities (both public and private) to open on 8th June 2020 for students to sit final year exams. - Technical Education, Vocational and Entrepreneurship Training (TEVET) institutions to open on 1st July 2020. - Examination classes in both Primary and secondary Schools to reopen on 1st June 2020 on condition that they enforce all public health guidelines, regulations and certification. - Bars, and nightclubs, to remain closed. - Restaurants, cinemas, gymnasiums, and casinos to open but must adhere to the stipulated public health guidelines. - Hotels and lodges should consider resuming normal operations. - Police to restrict numbers of people visiting inmates and suspects in police detention. - Prison authorities to ensure detention facilities are not overcrowded. - Social distancing of at least one to two meters to be observed. - Social gatherings banned. - Ministry of Health has set up the Epidemic Preparedness Fund amounting to Kwacha 57 million (app.
 US\$3.17 million). - Cabinet approved a COVID-19 Contingency and Response Plan with a Budget of 659 Mill.
 Kwacha (app.
-US\$36.6 M) under the Disaster Management and Mitigation Unit. - Meetings of the Council of Ministers, Committee of Permanent Secretaries, and the National Epidemic Preparedness, Prevention Control and Management Committee (NEPPC&MC) have been convened since the declaration of the outbreak. - Mandatory wearing of face masks in public places announced on 16th April 2020
+US\$36.6 M) under the Disaster Management and Mitigation Unit.

+- Meetings of the Council of Ministers, Committee of Permanent Secretaries, and the National Epidemic Preparedness, Prevention Control and Management Committee (NEPPC&MC) have been convened since the declaration of the outbreak. - Mandatory wearing of face masks in public places announced on 16th April 2020 - To support easing of liquidity, Government to release Kwacha 2.5 billion (app.
+US\$140 Mill) to reduce arrears owed to domestic supplies of goods and services, pay outstanding arrears of pensioners and retirees.